mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 # Discursive Conclusion

+## Research Questions - March 2024

+1. What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
+2. How can game design patterns support the development of coding practices with novices?
+3. How can learners build agency in an evolving community of game makers?

 ## Outline notes

 The working draft of this chapter now merges a proposed discussion chapter with the conclusion.

 ### Initial Discussion  Outline